justheretostealcode/ARCTIC-GUI/README.md

 The circuit simulation alone can be tested for a given fixed assignment and structure, i.e. outside of a circuit synthesis loop.
 This is especially useful to verify results and/or obtain more information about a specific simulation, like output histograms etc.

-This is demonstrated on the None Equilibrium Simulator in `./ARCTICsim/simulator_nonequilibrium/`
+This is demonstrated using the Equilibrium Simulator in `./ARCTICsim/simulator_nonequilibrium/`

 ```sh
 $ cd ./ARCTICsim/simulator_nonequilibrium/